 The Medicare Part B Late Enrollment Penalty was created in the original Social Security Amendments of 1965 (Public Law 89-97), the same legislation that created Medicare itself.
 Congress understood from the start that voluntary insurance programs face an adverse selection problem: if healthy seniors can delay enrollment until they need care, the risk pool tilts toward the sick and premiums spiral upward.
 The Part B LEP was designed to incentivize on-time enrollment by making delayed enrollment permanently more expensive.
 The statutory authority is Section 1839(b) of the Social Security Act, codified at 42 USC 1395r(b), with implementing regulations at 42 CFR 407.20, operational instructions in CMS Internet-Only Manual (IOM) Publication 100-04 Chapter 18, and SSA operational guidance in Program Operations Manual System (POMS) HI 00805.000 series.

 The original Section 1839(b) language is nearly unchanged from 1965: the standard Part B premium is "increased by 10 percent of the monthly premium for each full 12 months" of delay beyond the Initial Enrollment Period.
 The Omnibus Budget Reconciliation Act of 1989 refined the LEP calculation and clarified the interaction with Special Enrollment Periods that had been created in earlier amendments.
 The Balanced Budget Act of 1997 (Public Law 105-33) made additional SEP refinements.
 The Medicare Modernization Act of 2003 (Public Law 108-173) expanded several SEPs to address gaps in the original framework.
-The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA, Public Law 110-275) added the volcanic event SEP and made the Part D Low Income Subsidy (LIS) Special Enrollment Period continuous.
+The Medicare Improvements for Patients and Providers Act of 2008 (MIPPA, Public Law 110-275) expanded the Part D Low Income Subsidy (LIS) enrollment protections.
 The 21st Century Cures Act of 2016 made modifications to the COBRA SEP rules.
-Most recently, the Beneficiary Enrollment Notification and Eligibility Simplification (BENES) Act of 2020 (Public Law 116-260, Division CC, Title I), which took effect for enrollments occurring on or after January 1, 2023, eliminated the up-to-six-month coverage delay that previously plagued the General Enrollment Period, simplified the GEP coverage start date to the month after enrollment, and required CMS to send proactive notices to Social Security beneficiaries approaching age 65 about Medicare enrollment requirements.
+Most recently, the Beneficiary Enrollment Notification and Eligibility Simplification (BENES) Act of 2020, enacted as section 120 of Division CC, Title I of the Consolidated Appropriations Act, 2021 (Public Law 116-260), took effect for enrollments occurring on or after January 1, 2023.
+It eliminated the up-to-six-month coverage delay that previously plagued the General Enrollment Period, simplified the GEP coverage start date to the month after enrollment, and established Section 1837(m) of the Social Security Act, which gives the Secretary of Health and Human Services authority to create Special Enrollment Periods for people who meet exceptional conditions.Centers for Medicare & Medicaid Services. (n.d.).
+When does Medicare coverage start?. medicare.gov.
+Retrieved Aug 9, 2026, from https://www.medicare.gov/basics/get-started-with-medicare/sign-up/when-does-medicare-coverage-start

 The Section 1839(b)(3) exemption is the most important Georgia-specific provision in the entire LEP framework.
 Originally added as part of the Medicare Catastrophic Coverage Act of 1988 and refined in subsequent legislation, Section 1839(b)(3) provides that a beneficiary enrolled in the State Buy-In through a Medicare Savings Program (QMB, SLMB, or QI) is exempt from the LEP for months during which the Buy-In is active.
 This means that a low-income Georgia senior who racked up a substantial LEP through years of missed Part B enrollment can have that LEP effectively zeroed out by qualifying for a Medicare Savings Program through the Division of Family and Children Services (DFCS) and Georgia Department of Community Health (DCH).
 The LEP technically remains on the CMS record, but the beneficiary owes nothing while the State Buy-In is active, since Georgia pays the standard premium and the federal exemption removes the surcharge.
 This is the single most powerful tool in the LEP-relief toolkit for low-income Georgia families.

-How the LEP Is Calculated: 10% Per 12 Months, Permanent
+How the Georgia Medicare Part B LEP Is Calculated: 10% Per 12 Months

 The Part B LEP calculation is mechanically simple but conceptually subtle.
 The formula: count the number of full 12-month periods between the end of the Initial Enrollment Period (or, in some cases, the end of a qualifying SEP) and the effective date of the actual Part B enrollment.
 Multiply that count by 10%.
 Apply that percentage to the standard Part B premium in effect each year (not the premium in effect at the time of delay).
-Add the resulting surcharge to the standard premium for each month for the rest of the beneficiary's life.
+Add the resulting surcharge to the standard premium for each month for as long as the beneficiary has Part B, which for most people means a lifetime penalty unless one of the relief pathways below removes it.Centers for Medicare & Medicaid Services.
+(2026).
+2026 Medicare Parts A & B Premiums and Deductibles. cms.gov.
+Retrieved Aug 7, 2026, from https://www.cms.gov/newsroom/fact-sheets/2026-medicare-parts-b-premiums-deductibles

 The LEP recalculates each year as the standard Part B premium changes.
-The 2026 standard premium is $191.50 per month, up from $185 per month in 2025.
+The 2026 standard premium is $202.90 per month, up from $185 per month in 2025.
 A beneficiary with a 30% LEP in 2025 paid $185 + $55.50 = $240.50 per month.
-The same beneficiary in 2026 pays $191.50 + $57.45 = $248.95 per month.
+The same beneficiary in 2026 pays $202.90 + $60.87 = $263.77 per month.
 As the standard premium continues to rise with Medicare cost growth, the dollar value of the LEP rises in proportion.
 Many beneficiaries do not realize this: they assume the LEP is fixed at the dollar amount established when they first enrolled.
 It is not.
 The LEP is a percentage, and the percentage applies to whatever the current standard premium happens to be.
+At the 2026 standard premium of $202.90 per month, the penalty ladder looks like this.Centers for Medicare & Medicaid Services.
+(2026).
+2026 Medicare Parts A & B Premiums and Deductibles. cms.gov.
+Retrieved Aug 7, 2026, from https://www.cms.gov/newsroom/fact-sheets/2026-medicare-parts-b-premiums-deductibles

 Initial Enrollment Period (IEP): The Seven-Month Window